PD Operads and Explicit Partition Lie Algebras: PD operads and refined Koszul duality

-Write $\ROS=\bigoplus_{r\geq 0} R[\Orb_{\Sigma_r}]$ for the sum of all of these additive $\infty$-categories (Example \ref{ex:sums of additive cats}).
+Write $\ROS:=\bigoplus_{r\geq 0} R[\Orb_{\Sigma_r}]$ for the sum of all of these additive $\infty$-categories (Example \ref{ex:sums of additive cats}).
 One can identify $\ROS\subseteq \sSeq^{\gen}_{\ulR}$ with the full subcategory spanned by the $\ul{R}$-linearisations $R[X]$ of finite symmetric sequences of sets (Definition \ref{def:finite symmetric set}) and Example \ref{ex:sums of additive cats} shows that

 coincides with the $\infty$-category of modules over the additive $\infty$-category $\Mod_{\ROS}$.
-Example \ref{ex:derived reps} shows that $\ROS$ is coherent if $R$ is a coherent simplicial ring. \end{notation} \begin{example} Let $R$ be a (discrete) commutative ring.
-It follows from Example \ref{ex:derived reps} that $\ROS$ can be identified with the full subcategory of the (ordinary) category $\sSeq^{\heartsuit}_R$ of symmetric sequences of discrete $R$-modules, spanned by the symmetric sequences $R[X]$ with $X$ a finite symmetric sequence of sets. \end{example} \begin{lemma} There is a natural sifted-colimit-preserving functor $\SCR\rt \mathscr{A}\mm{dd}$ sending $R\mapsto \ROS$. \end{lemma} \begin{proof} It suffices to show that in each individual arity $r$, the assignment $R\mapsto R[\Orb_{\Sigma_r}]$ extends to a functor $\SCR\rt \mathscr{A}\mm{dd}$ preserving sifted colimits.
+Example \ref{ex:derived reps} shows that $\ROS$ is coherent if $R$ is a coherent simplicial ring. \end{notation} \begin{example} Let $R$ be a discrete commutative ring and let $\sSeq_R^\heartsuit$ denote the (ordinary) category of symmetric sequences of discrete $R$-modules.
+This can also be identified with the heart of the $t$-structure on $\sSeq_R$ provided by Definition \ref{def:classical t-structure on modules}.
+It follows from Example \ref{ex:derived reps} that $\ROS$ can be identified with the full subcategory of the category $\sSeq^{\heartsuit}_R$ of symmetric sequences of discrete $R$-modules, spanned by the symmetric sequences $R[X]$ with $X$ a finite symmetric sequence of sets. \end{example} \begin{lemma} There is a natural sifted-colimit-preserving functor $\SCR\rt \mathscr{A}\mm{dd}$ sending $R\mapsto \ROS$. \end{lemma} \begin{proof} It suffices to show that in each individual arity $r$, the assignment $R\mapsto R[\Orb_{\Sigma_r}]$ extends to a functor $\SCR\rt \mathscr{A}\mm{dd}$ preserving sifted colimits.
 To see this, notice that $\Mod_{\ulR}^{\Sigma_r}=\Mod_{\ulR}(\Sp^{\Sigma_r})$ depends functorially on the simplicial commutative ring $R$, via

-Here the first functor sends a simplicial commutative rings to the corresponding $\mathbb{E}_\infty$-ring spectrum, the second functor sends this to the corresponding constant Mackey functor and the last functor sends $A\in \CAlg(\Sp^{\Sigma_r})$ to the (stable) presentable $\infty$-category $\Mod_A(\Sp^{\Sigma_r})$.
+Here the first functor sends a simplicial commutative rings to the corresponding $\mathbb{E}_\infty$-ring spectrum over $\ZZ$, the second functor sends this to the corresponding constant Mackey functor and the last functor sends $A\in \CAlg(\Sp^{\Sigma_r})$ to the (stable) presentable $\infty$-category $\Mod_A(\Sp^{\Sigma_r})$.
 The first two functors manifestly preserve sifted colimits (which are computed on the underlying object) and the last functor preserves sifted colimits by \cite[Corollary 4.8.5.13]{lurie2014higher}.

 For any map of simplicial rings $R\rt R'$, the induced left adjoint functor $\Mod_{\ulR}^{\Sigma_r}\rt \Mod_{\ul{R}'}^{\Sigma_r}$ simply induces along $\ul{R}\rt \ul{R}'$.
 In particular, this sends the full subcategory $R[\Orb_{\Sigma_r}]$ to $R'[\Orb_{\Sigma_r}]$.
 One then obtains $\SCR\rt \mathscr{A}\mm{dd}; R\mapsto R[\Orb_{\Sigma_r}]$ as a diagram of full subcategories.
 This preserves sifted colimits because the functor $\mathscr{A}\mm{dd}\rt \cat{Pr^L}; \cat{A}\mapsto \Mod_{\cat{A}}$ preserves colimits and detects equivalences, by the universal property discussed in Definition \ref{def:module cats}. \end{proof}